faye/faye-websocket-node/README.md

 server.
 When `proxy` emits `connect`, only _then_ should you connect `driver.io` to your TCP stream and call `driver.start()`.
-If you attempt to use `driver` before the proxy connection is established, you will end up writing data out of order and the protocol wail not work.
+If you attempt to use `driver` before the proxy connection is established, you will end up writing data out of order and the protocol will not work.

 ```js
 var net = require('net'),